State-of-the-Art Facilities Lead to Groundbreaking Discoveries

 - X-ray fluorescence spectrometer, PPM to 100 % elemental composition from Mg to U.

 The UFC-Lab is located in Olin Hall 009.
-For information about access, please self-enroll at this Canvas site.
+For general information, please go to the UFC-Lab website.
+To begin the process of becoming a user, please self-enroll at this canvas site.
 Express your interest in being trained on the tools by taking the Interest Survey.
 Please plan well in advance for training; training is conducted by busy faculty volunteers.
 After training, access to each tool (and the lab itself) requires passing a qualification quiz.
 Qualified users must follow tool, lab, and reservation protocols.

 The Center for Computational Nanoscience (CCN)